-Another set of electrolytes was prepared using similar procedure but incorporating as additives tetrapropylammoniumiodide (Pr4NI), 1-methyl-3-propyl imidazolium iodide, ionic liquid (MPII) and 4-tert-butylpyridine (4TBP).
+Another set of electrolytes was prepared using similar procedure but incorporating as additives tetrapropylammoniumiodide ( $Pr_4NI$ ), 1-methyl-3-propyl imidazolium iodide, ionic liquid (MPII) and 4-tert-butylpyridine (4TBP).
 Weights of the additives in the electrolyte are given in Table 2.

-2.3 Fabrication of DSSCs
+2.3.
+Fabrication of DSSCs

 Two layers of TiO2 were deposited on the conducting glass substrate in order to prepare the photo-anode.
 The first layer or compact layer was spin-coated on a pre-cleaned FTO substrate using a colloidal suspension of TiO2 P90 powder.
 The second layer (porous layer) was coated on the first layer using a colloidal suspension of TiO2 P25 powder using the doctor blade method.
 The TiO2 photo-anode preparation has been described in detail in a previous work [21].
 The dye adsorption to the double layered TiO2 film prepared on a FTO substrate was conducted by immersing the TiO2-coated FTO plates in a 0.5 mM ethanolic solution of N719 dye for about 24 h at room temperature.
-Finally, the dye-adsorbed TiO2 electrode was rinsed with acetone to remove the unbound TiO2 particles and dye prior to assembly of the cells.
+Finally, the dye-adsorbed TiO2 particles and dye prior to assembly of the cells.

-The prepared gel electrolyte was casted onto the dye-sensitized TiO2 electrode and then a platinum (Pt)-coated conducting glass plate (counter electrode) was pressed on the top of the

-TiO_2 electrode to assemble a DSSC with the configuration glass/FTO/TiO2/ dye/electrolyte/Pt/glass.
+The prepared gel electrolyte was casted onto the dye-sensitized $TiO_2$ electrode and then a platinum (Pt)-coated conducting glass plate (counter electrode) was pressed on the top of the $TiO_2$ electrode to assemble a DSSC with the configuration glass/FTO/TiO2/dye/electrolyte/Pt/glass.

-2.4 Electrochemical Impedance Spectroscopy measurements
+2.4.
+Electrochemical Impedance Spectroscopy measurements